How to Book a Moulin Rouge Show in Paris ⋆ FullTravel.it

 Where to go before the Moulin Rouge show

-Are you arriving early for the Moulin Rouge show?
-I love this area of Paris, but I also think it's nice to have a drink or dinner nearby and relax.
+Arriving early for the Moulin Rouge show?
+I love this area of Paris, but I also think it’s nice to have a drink or dine nearby and relax.

-Here are some of main attractions of Montmartre (and other areas close to the Moulin Rouge):
+Here are some of the main attractions of Montmartre (and other areas near the Moulin Rouge):

 • Montmartre (the whole neighborhood is so beautiful!)

-• Sacré-Cœur Basilica (also has epic city views - 15 minute walk from the Moulin Rouge)
+• Basilica of the Sacré-Cœur (it also has epic views of the city – a 15-minute walk from the Moulin Rouge)

 • Museum of Romantic Life (about 6 minutes walk from the Moulin Rouge)